skip to content

 • Paper 6 - Phonetics

-I also contribute to the M.Phil.
-Lent Term course Experimental Phonetics and Phonology.
+I also teach on the M.Phil.
+Lent Term courses Experimental Phonetics and Phonology and Phonetic Variation.

 Research supervision: